bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] All types are localized
 - [ ] The **generate** and **autocreate** and **extends** properties are being used correctly
 - [ ] The types on all attributes is consistent with design and is correct
+- [ ] There is no usage of the Model as a DTO anywhere

 ## Queries
 - [ ] All queries are based on the FlexibleSearch framework